An Alternative Script for Same-Sex Attraction

 I disagree, but I must confess that there is a part of me that finds this script appealing.
 As long as I can remember, I have experienced exclusive same-sex attraction (SSA).
 Despite counseling and countless prayers, God has not seen fit to change my orientation.

-So, if I am honest with myself, I would like the freedom to act on what seems to be basic and natural desires for intimacy, companionship, and love.
+So, if I am honest with myself, I would like the freedom to act on what seem to be basic and natural desires for intimacy, companionship, and love.
 After all, many of my straight friends find fulfillment and joy in finding a mate — why shouldn’t I?

 More Than Prohibitions